Say hello to next-gen OpEx

 “A big blind spot for leaders and managers is that they try to control the result instead of controlling the cause."

-Pablo Isla . . . quotations
+Pablo Isla . . . quotes

 “Good things happen when we give teams stretch and safety while fueling their courage to show us their best."